Contributed Story: Inside Look at Business in China

 It is not a language barrier; it is an everything barrier.

-Once a salesman asked me to edit an email.
+A salesman once asked me to edit an email.
 She had received a product inquiry that asked for specifics about price, output, and lead time.
 There wasn’t a single number in her response.
 I took it back to her.
 “I couldn’t help but notice that you didn’t answer any of the questions.”

 Her reply: “Yes, it is good to be diplomatic.”